 - If you have a history of thyroid problems, ask your doctor to monitor your levels regularly so your medication can be adjusted.
 An underactive thyroid can cause fatigue, poor appetite, and depression.
 Thyroid supplements taken during lactation will not hurt your baby, because they just bring the levels up to where they should normally be.

-Remember that it’s almost always possible for a mother to continue nursing, even in the rare cases where temporary weaning is necessary.
-Remember how important breastfeeding is to you and your baby, and try to find a supportive health care provider who believes that nursing is as important as you do.
+It’s almost always possible for a mother to continue nursing, even in the rare cases where temporary weaning is necessary.
+Remember all the advantages of human milk and how important breastfeeding is to you and your baby, and try to find a supportive health care provider who believes that nursing is as important as you do.

 One helpful resource for nursing moms and their HCPs is Dr. Thomas Hale’s new InfantRisk Center.
 The InfantRisk Center provides up-to-date evidence-based information on the use of medications during pregnancy and breastfeeding.
 You can call them Monday-Friday 8am-5pm central time at (806)-352-2519, or visit their website at infantrisk.com.

 The Infant Risk Center recently released an iPhone/Android app with info on med safety of pregnant & breastfeeding moms, available to HCPs for a yearly fee.
-MommyMeds, the consumer version of the app, will be released later this year.
+There is also a consumer version of the app called MommyMeds.
 Find out more at their website: http://www.infantrisk.com/

 Another resource is the free Apple LactMed App for iPhone/iPod Touch.
 You can use it to find information about maternal and infant drug levels, possible effects on lactation and on breastfed infants, and alternative drugs to consider.
 You can find out more at http://toxnet.nlm.nih.gov/help/lactmedapp.htm